Commercial wall coating in Derby

 This is the part of the trade that gets skipped most often, so we put it in plain text:

-When a survey finds any of these, the report says so, and we will not take the coating work until the underlying issue is resolved.
+When a survey finds any of these, the report says so, and we won’t take the coating work until the underlying issue is resolved.

 Why choose a survey-led contractor

-The alternative to survey-led is price-led, and price-led coating is a false economy on commercial property.
+The alternative to survey-led is price-led.
+We know price-led coating is a false economy on commercial property.
 A cheap system over a wet or friable wall fails in a fraction of its claimed life, and removal costs more than application did.
 The survey-led route gives Derby building owners a documented diagnosis, a specification matched to the actual substrate and exposure, an itemised quotation, and written advice that includes the option of not coating at all.
 For working commercial buildings in a city built on engineering judgement, that evidence-first standard should not be a luxury.
-It is simply how this work ought to be done.
+It’s simply how this work ought to be done.